-"During design, construction, and commissioning, most of the information USC ultimately needs for its operations has been already captured, usually in a digital format," says Bourland.
+"During design, construction, and commissioning, most of the information we ultimately need for our operations has been already captured, usually in a digital format," says Delgado.
 "BIM processes keep that information digital so it can be harvested for ongoing facilities management.
-But this means USC has to require a standard data format such as COBie for as-built deliverables; a format it can use to streamline data integration with its O&M platform and start reaping the benefits of BIM at occupancy."
-In anticipation, USC is now leveraging their experiences on this project to establish BIM standards for operations and to expedite the close-out process.
+But this means we have to require a standard data format such as COBie for as-built deliverables; a format we can use to streamline data integration with our O&M platform and start reaping the benefits of BIM at occupancy."
+In anticipation, USC is now leveraging their experiences on this project to establish BIM standards for operations and to expedite the closeout process.